Eurovelo:

 From Mirandola to Bologna.
 Emilia-Romagna lowlands, tagliatelle and old stations.

-50 km of lowland, 50 km of the pure essence of Emilia.
+60 km of lowland, 60 km of the pure essence of Emilia.
 A straightforward, undemanding route that crosses a land of nihilists and empiricists, eccentrics and artists, of cordial and angry characters like the moody, Naïve painters of the lowlands who depict the plain.
 This region is a sort of Italy in miniature, a “super-Italy”.
-(Edmondo Berselli, Quel gran pezzo dell’emilia).
-A 50 km section of the Sun Route constructed on the embankment of the old Bologna-Verona railway, scattered with small old abandoned stations.
+(Edmondo Berselli, Quel gran pezzo dell’Emilia).
+A 60 km section of the Sun Route constructed basically on the embankment of the old Bologna-Verona railway, scattered with small old abandoned stations.
 Crossing the imposing metal bridges of the former railway on your bike is an experience that you will rarely live elsewhere and, whatever your speed, you will always feel like a handsome “Littorina” (legendary steam train) of bygone times.